4.0 Faculty Rights and Responsibilities

 Consulting: Faculty and staff who consult should remember that their primary employer is MIT and that they have a heightened responsibility to their primary employer when deciding whether to assign their inventions to MIT or to a company for whom they consult.
 If they have questions about the MIT policy on ownership, they should consult with their department head or appropriate supervisor when deciding to whom the invention should be assigned.
 (See Section 4.5 Outside Professional Activities).

 Sponsored Research: It is a conflict for MIT faculty or staff to accept research sponsorship from a company in which they have a significant financial interest.
 The conflict arises because the outcome of the research could materially affect the personal wealth of the researcher or an immediate family member.
 This policy should not prevent an investigator from receiving research support from a large publicly held company just because the researcher or a family member owns some shares in the company.
-[For further information, please refer to the entire section on Conflict of Interest (4.4).]
+For further information, please refer to the Institute's Conflict of Interest in Research Policy.